 Finally, it is worth to mention the case of the Dutch expansion and the construction of the square fortress of Batavia (Jakarta, Indonesia) in 1619, as the center and citadel of the capital of the VOC's expansion in East Asia.
 In the 14th century the area later called Batavia was under the control of the Hindu kingdom of Pajajaran.
-Later, in 1522, Portuguese merchants arrived there and signed a treaty with the King of Pajajaran to establish commercial activities, and they built a fortress, which was conquered in 1527 by Muslim forces, becoming a part of the Banten sultanate, and renamed the city Jayakarta.

-Batavia
+Batavia in 1629